 - Civil Litigation Update, Pennsylvania case notes editor (2008-2012)

-Amy Groff lectures on various employment law and ethical supply chain-related topics, and she has participated in seminars for the firm and industry groups.
+Amy Groff has lectured on various employment law, ethical supply chain, and pro bono-related topics, and she has participated in seminars for the firm and industry groups.
 The following are some examples:

 - Employment Law and COVID-19, Pennsylvania Aggregates and Concrete Association Webinar, April 2020.

 - Modern Slavery Laws and Ethical Supply Chains: Tracking Global Trends and Preparing Your Business to Comply, Webinar, May 2019.

 - Federal Acquisition Regulation Combatting Trafficking in Persons, Reston, VA, May 2019.

 - Global Ethical Supply Chains: What Officers, Directors, and Counsel of International Oil Companies Should Know, Panel, Houston, April 2019.

 - Current DOL & EEOC Policy: A Review of Recent Trends to Protect Your Business, Asian American Hotel Operators Association Webinar, March 2019.

 - Emerging Issues in the Modern Workplace: Sexual Harassment, Independent Contractors and Supply Chain Risk, Central PA Chapter of Association of Corporate Counsel Seminar, August 2018.

 - Stopping Traffick: Are There Slaves in Your Supply Chain?, Podcast, August 2018.